 - find more information in the UK's Department for Exiting the European Union (external link).

 If you are a New Zealander who holds a European passport, or who has a European spouse you should refer to guidance from the UK Government (external link).

 Travelling to and between the UK and the EU

 Your ability to travel should not be impacted by Brexit.

 New Zealanders who are travelling or living overseas should always have a comprehensive travel insurance policy in place.
 Check with your travel insurance provider to make sure that your travel insurance policy will not be affected by Brexit.

-It is possible that some arrangements for EU travel will change after Brexit.
-This is particularly relevant if you are a New Zealander who lives in the UK.
 Before you travel, check if there have been any changes to (for example) your right to medical care in Europe, driver licence requirements within Europe and whether your licence will be sufficient, and your mobile phone bill and roaming charges in Europe.

 Find more information:

 - Prepare for Brexit if you live in the UK (external link)

 - SafeTravel - UK travel advice (external link)